Mastering CSS3 Repeating Gradients

 .gradient {

-background: repeating-radial-gradient(50% 50%, circle, #f9f9f9, #cccccc 20px);
+background: repeating-radial-gradient(circle at 50% 50%, #f9f9f9, #cccccc 20px);

 }

-repeating linear gradient
+Illustration of repeating linear gradient

-Example: Creating Patterns
+Creating Patterns with Repeating Gradients

 .gradient {